Set 94 · Study 1 / 5

 5. valuable · adjective/ˈvælj(əw)əb(ə)l/

-something that is worth a lot of money or a very useful thing for you
+worth a lot of money or extremely useful and important

 Due to the increase in burglary rates, some people prefer to put their valuable belongings in a bank vault.